sowmya1283/hangman_python/README.md

 * As a user, I want the game to run smoothly and bug-free.
 * As a user, when I win or lose, I should get a clear message about game status.
 * As a user, when I provide invalid characters or input, I should be displayed with the proper error messages.
+* As a user, I should be able to choose the menu options and should be able to get the correct responses.

 #### **Site Aims:**
 * To offer user a online, bug free and smooth version of classic hangman game.
 * To provide a user interface which will be clean and simple with no need to reference external sources.